Slaters became one of the largest catering companies in the world.

 Slaters had 21 restaurants and sold 120,000 meals a week by 1907.

-The company struggled in the period following the death of its founder.
+The company struggled in the period following the death of Crowle.
 After a massive decline in profits, the managing director, William Kirkland, was dismissed in 1911.

-At least some of the Slaters restaurants had alcohol licenses by 1912.
+Alcohol licences had been introduced to at least some of the Slaters restaurants by 1912.

 Slaters operated thirteen à la carte restaurants and nearly 40 grocery outlets, all located within London and its suburbs, by 1913.
 The company had capital of £355,000.